amritsingh183/amritsingh183.github.io/_posts/2025-01-01-rust-var-const-lifetimes.md

 2. When the owner goes out of scope, the value is dropped automatically.
 3. Ownership can be transferred (moved) from one variable to another.

-These are enforced by the compiler, providing memory safety without a garbage collector.[^3]
+These are enforced by the compiler, providing memory safety without a garbage collector.

 ### Stack vs Heap: Where Does Data Live?